Changing the Routine

 This past Sunday morning, my wife made plans for us to do some full family errands.
 We usually attend a mid morning Mass at our parish, but in order to get a slightly earlier start, we got ready and went to Mass at another parish in town about a half hour sooner in the day.
 For the past 15 months, the three parishes in town have shared the same pastor and two associate priests, while maintaining their individual congregations and identities.
 So although we are still members of one particular parish, we tend to attend Mass at the other two churches more often than we had in the past.

 Although we went to an earlier Mass, we arrived just before the opening hymn.
 The pews were packed full as the enrollment Mass for Confirmation candidates was taking place at the time.
-We we ushered up to overflow seating set up just off the altar.
+We were ushered up to overflow seating with folding chairs set up just off the altar.
 One of our deacons assisted with the Mass and provided the homily.
 As part of his homily, he shared a story of another person who recently found herself attending Mass at a parish not her own.
 He’d read the story on her blog: Shoved to Them.
 What she experienced at that parish was not a coincidence.
 Nor was it a coincidence that my family broke away from our typical Mass routine this week for the chance to hear Rebecca’s story: That Which You Do For The Least of These.

 God Bless the greeter at the church with the modern architecture!